stuartskinner/simplestock/README.md

 * Improve the structure of TradeAnalytics to separate out the windowing behaviour and allow addition of other calculations.

-* Sort out the windowing to use the trade timestamp rather than order of reciept.
+* Sort out the windowing to use the trade timestamp rather than order of receipt.

 * Improve the testing of the time window.